-De-escalation is related to the Epicurean principle that one should avoid appetites that feed on themselves and only increase as they are satisfied.
-It's a familiar story, most usually told with regard to rich food, wine, or power, but the ethical model can be generalised to other forms of dynamic process: or rather, the management of our appetites models a more general structure.38 As such, an insatiable appetite really describes any system that in order to survive must acquire or consume ever increasing amounts.
+Order emerges first through a minimal deviation and then later it will break down unless something happens to reverse this.
+For states of near equilibrium to arise the conditions must be there for the deviation to lead to new combinations and for these combinations to settle into a regular pattern.
+This means achieving a state of near equilibrium strong enough to survive but supple enough to vary without always returning to the exact same state as before: connections need to be resistant but mutable.
+In Serres' work, one can find three such features characteristic of systems capable of sustaining themselves in states of near equilibrium: de-escalation, reserve, and invention.
+10 process: or rather, the management of our appetites models a more general structure.
+11 As such, an insatiable appetite really describes any system that in order to survive must acquire or consume ever increasing amounts.
 In the end, it will tear itself apart or use up all the resources available to it; either way, it cannot last.
-Like the boat that Serres describes bobbing on the water, near stability is achieved by moving around within a range without ever being in perfect equilibrium.39 Exceed the range and the slope to dissolution (equilibrium) steepens: the boat overturns.
+Like the boat that Serres describes bobbing on the water, near stability is achieved by moving around within a range without ever being in perfect equilibrium (The Birth of Physics 42).
+Exceed the range and the slope to dissolution (equilibrium) steepens: the boat overturns.
 The principle here is that each movement beyond a point of equilibrium must be compensated or countered by another.
-It is an image of dynamic equilibrium that Serres associates with justice, 40 and the first step toward achieving it is to identify the variables at play.
+It is an image of dynamic equilibrium that Serres associates with justice (The Natural Contract 87-8), and the first step toward achieving it is to identify the variables at play.
 A feature of systems that tend toward continual escalation is their narrow focus on one or two such variables; e.g. quantity of food or economic growth.
 This leads to the second principle.
-In De rerum natura, Lucretius criticises those who endlessly pursue new pleasures and distractions41 and in a discussion of virtue and vice Serres follows suit, pointing out, for example, that a personality dominated by vanity seeks compliments everywhere, and the individual consumed by anger 'asks every situation for reasons to rage.'
-Such people, he concludes, "all suffer from a single ill: growth."42 Here we see that escalation is damaging for a different reason, as it elevates a certain kind of relation to the world over others; e.g. economic growth is more important than measures of human well-being or capacity, or creativity, or shared collective activity.
-Escalation crowds out plurality and restricts the range within which the world 'makes sense.'
+In De rerum natura Lucretius criticises those who endlessly pursue new pleasures and distractions (III 1076-1094) and in a discussion of virtue and vice Serres follows suit, pointing out, for example, that a personality dominated by vanity seeks compliments everywhere, and the individual consumed by anger 'asks every situation for reasons to rage'.
+Such people, he concludes, 'all suffer from a single ill: growth' (Variations 47).
+Here we see that escalation is damaging for a different reason, as it elevates a certain kind of relation to the world over others; e.g., economic growth is more important than measures of human well-being or capacity, or creativity, or shared collective activity.
+Escalation crowds out plurality and restricts the range within which the world 'makes sense'.
 It makes the world less nuanced, less complex and reduces the scope for invention.
 If, as Serres writes, our humanity depends on our capacity to disobey and to diverge from the norm, we are therefore diminished not only by escalation, but also by any response to it that aims simply for a reduction according to the same metric, since that, too, limits plurality and reduces the scope for invention.